Swissair Flight 111: Valuables

-The plane's manifest indicated the presence of a significant amount of valuables, including 2 lb of diamonds from the "Nature of Diamonds" exhibition at the American Museum of Natural History, 4 lb of watches, 10 lb of jewelry, and 49 kg of cash intended for a U.S. bank in Geneva.
+The plane's manifest indicated the presence of a significant quantity of valuables, including 2 lb of diamonds from the "Nature of Diamonds" exhibition at the American Museum of Natural History, 4 lb of watches, 10 lb of jewellery, and 49 kg of cash intended for a U.S. bank in Geneva.
+Two paintings, Le Peintre (The Painter) by Pablo Picasso and an unidentified work, were also onboard the aircraft and destroyed in the accident.
+Le Peintre was estimated at in value.
 Insurer Lloyd's of London reportedly paid out an estimated $300 million for the lost diamonds and jewels.
 The company applied for a treasure-trove license from the Nova Scotia government to search the crash site but faced opposition from victims' relatives, leading to the withdrawal of the application.

 Following the crash, a 2 sqkm exclusion zone was established around the site and maintained for over a year to secure the scene.
 Despite restrictions, concerns arose regarding potential unauthorized attempts to search for valuables.
 Halifax-based TV documentary producer John Wesley Chisholm suggested that treasure hunters might have covertly explored the area in the years following the crash.

-Lost works

-Two paintings, including Le Peintre (The Painter) by Pablo Picasso, were on board the aircraft and were destroyed in the accident.
-The painting's value was estimated at $1.5 million at the time.

 Lawsuit

-In September 1999, Swissair, Delta Air Lines, and Boeing (who had acquired McDonnell Douglas through a merger in 1997) agreed to share liability for the accident and offered the families of the passengers financial compensation.
+In September 1999, Swissair, Delta Air Lines, and Boeing (which had acquired McDonnell Douglas through a merger in 1997) agreed to share liability for the accident and offered the families of the passengers financial compensation.
 The offer was rejected in favour of a $19.8 billion suit against Swissair and DuPont, the supplier of the Mylar insulation sheathing.
 A US federal court ruled against punitive damages in February 2002.
 The resulting compensations for one group of plaintiffs totaled over $13 million.